-The first 300 new Cub Scouts recruited this Fall will receive this limited edition Joining Patch for their new uniforms (and it doesn’t even need to be sewn on!)
-This patch will serve as a souvenir to help boys remember when they started their Scouting career!
+The first 150 new Cub Scout recruited in the fall will receive a limited edition Joining Patch for their new uniforms (and it doesn’t even need to be sewn on!).
+This patch will serve as a souvenir to help new Scouts remember when they started their Scouting journey!

 Our in-stock flyers can be custom printed with your unit’s Joining Night information.
 Using standard templates on the reverse side of an eye-catching image, your staff at the Mohegan Council will print school flyers for your upcoming event.
 In an effort to maintain positive school relationships and avoid overwhelming school administrators, only one flyer per town for each age groups (Cub Scouts and Boy Scouts) will be printed.
 The flyer will contain joining night information for all units within the town.
 Unit’s who do not have dates scheduled will simply have their contact information advertised.
 Utilizing one flyer also allows families the opportunity to explore all of their options which is important for areas that do not have neighborhood schools.